 iii.
 Notice of Determination.
-Following the hearing, any notice of determination shall be filed with the County Clerk and the State Clearinghouse, as applicable, in compliance with the City's CEQA Guidelines.
+Following the hearing, any notice of determination shall be filed with the County Clerk and the State iv.

-iv.
 Effective Date of Action.
 Action on any application, unless otherwise identified, shall be effective upon expiration of the 10-day appeal period, in compliance with Section 16.92.090 (Effective date).